RhettVX/fl-pack2/README.md

 # fl-pack2

-Tool to unpack Forgelight .pack2 files.
+Tool to unpack and pack Forgelight .pack2 files.